foramgandhi12/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game

-This is a two-player game that you can play using the Python Shell.
+This is a two-player game that you can play turn-by-turn using the Python Shell.